ik0o/BetonBrutal-save-manager/README.md

 ## usage

-To simply run bb_save, open the bb_save.exe together with Beton Brutal
+To simply run bb_save, run the bb_save.exe together with Beton Brutal

-when running without options:
+### when running without options:

 !!!
-All functions work only when you open the settings in beton brutal !!!
+All functions work only when you open the settings (ESC) in beton brutal !!! <br/>
 (because when you press esc in Beton Brutal your progress is saved in the internal files)

 - quicksave : to create a quicksave press F5 and exit settings, your current progress saved.